nais/doc/addons/naisjobs.md

 `.spec.template.spec.containers[0].envFrom[]` exports all the Secrets referenced (in `envFrom[].secretRef.name`) as environment variables for the container.

-Each key from each `Secret` becomes the environment variable name in the `Pod`.
+Each key from each `Secret` becomes the environment variable name in the container.

 ## Vault